renebarto/baremetal/doc/04-setting-up-common-options.md

 - line 16: Similarly for the compiler definitions for assembly using the variables set up for assembly compiler definitions
 - line 17: Similarly for the compiler options for C++ using the variables set up for C++ compiler options
 - line 19: Similarly for the compiler options for assembly using the variables set up for assembly compiler options
-- line 23: Similar for linker options using the variables set up for linker options
+- line 23: Similarly for linker options using the variables set up for linker options
 - line 28-31: We can now link to all standard libraries by adding `LINKER_LIBRARIES` to `PROJECT_LIBS`
 - line 41-62: Using the custom CMake function `display_list` we can now print all settings for the project.
 This is only done if verbose output is requested